ptp-sim/OMNeT_Utils/Readme.md

     {
     }

-    // This is you class
+    // This is your class
     class MyModule: public ExternalModule, public IInitBase
     {
     }